 Chapter 9 – Operating System and Hardware Optimization

 All database systems require CPUs, memory, and I/O resources (disk and network).
 Choosing the right hardware according to your system needs is very important especially when you have a limited budget for hardware acquisition.

 Chapter 10 – Replication

 Replication is the reason why MySQL is so popular.
-This chapter covers the basics of Master/Slave replication as well as many other more advanced topologies as well as tips related to monitoring and ensuring that replication is working properly.
+This chapter covers the basics of Single Primary replication as well as many other more advanced topologies as well as tips related to monitoring and ensuring that replication is working properly.

 Chapter 11 – Scaling MySQL

 This chapter defines what scaling means as well as the Universal Scalability Law.
 While replication, partitioning, and sharding can help you scale, there are other solutions as well such a MySQL Cluster or Percona ExtraDB Cluster as well.

 100% availability is impossible, that’s why availability is defined in terms of the number of nines.
 Using redundant servers as well as synchronous replication is a good way to improve availability.

 Chapter 13 – MySQL in the Cloud